philzook58/philzook58.github.io/_notes/Languages/datalog.md

-// .decl insn(addr : unsigned, sem : stmts)
+// d.decl insn(addr : unsigned, sem : stmts)
 // flatten()
 // .decl may_fallthrough(From, To)
 // .decl must_fallthrough(From, To)